 Never-Ending Period and Spotting

 Extended periods, known as menorrhagia, are usually a result of a hormonal imbalance.
 However, this can also be related to blood clotting disorders, pelvic inflammatory disease, fibroids, cysts, and certain types of birth control.
-You should consult a doctor to figure out what the underlying cause is and how it can be treated.
+You and your child should consult a doctor to figure out what the underlying cause is and how it can be treated.

 However, ongoing spotting can be an indicator of several health problems such as uterine or cervical polyps and, in rare cases, cervical cancer.
 Spotting can also be a sign of pregnancy.
-We don’t mean to scare you–typically, spotting is most likely nothing to worry about, but it’s still good to bring it up with your doctor if it’s happening regularly.
+We don’t mean to scare you–typically, spotting is most likely nothing to worry about, but it’s still good to bring it up with your child's doctor if it’s happening regularly.
 This will help you understand exactly why the spotting is happening and give you the opportunity to rule out any underlying health issues.

 Painful Bowel Movements

 This one is pretty rare, but endometriosis can also cause painful bowel movements, as well as extreme constipation or diarrhea.
 Overall, this is a pretty unusual symptom, but about 15% of people with endometriosis suffer with bowel-related issues related to the disease.